toxygen/youtube-history/README.md

     ruby youtube_history.rb page

-NOTE: The environment variable for `youtube_api_key` must be set.
-This can be accomplished in your bash settings with

-    export youtube_api_key=thekeyprov.idedbygoogleuponauthentication

 will return an array of objects representing your history.
 They will come in batches of twenty five begginning with the most recently viewed video.